htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 with different assumptions for the execution conditions of the job.
 The job does not wait to be matched with a machine.
 It instead executes right away, on the machine where the job is submitted.
 The job will never be preempted.
-The job’s requirements expression is evaluated against the *condor\_schedd*\ ’s ClassAd.
+The job's requirements expression is evaluated against the *condor\_schedd*\ 's ClassAd.

 Parallel Universe
 '''''''''''''''''